Welcome to us during the winter midterm break! Opening hours

 Turtles at Nordens Ark's breeding facility.

-In 2023, Nordens Ark initiated a genetic analysis of the European population to map relationships and investigate which subspecies are kept in Europe.
-This work is important to ensure that suitable individuals are sent for future releases.
+Nordens Ark has initiated a genetic analysis of the European population to determine which subspecies are being kept in Europe.
+This work is crucial to ensuring that individuals with the correct genetic background are selected for future reintroductions.

 In collaboration with